Australian Floorcare Guide

 Hard Floors

-The alternative to carpet is a smooth floor, otherwise known as hard floor.
-Hard floors come in many different types and each type can have a great many variations, so it is particularly important to contact the flooring manufacturer or supplier to get specific advice.
+An alternative to carpet is a smooth or “hard” floor.
+Hard floors come in many different materials and styles, each with its own care requirements.
+For this reason, it’s especially important to check with your flooring manufacturer or supplier for specific cleaning and maintenance advice.

 Entrance matting